DreamIP/haddoc2/README.md

 Components required to implement these layers can be found at `hdl/` directory.

-Todo : Add a hardware implementation of LNR layer for AlexNet fanboys :)
+Todo : Add a hardware implementation of LRN layer for AlexNet fanboys :)